emmettbreen/catan/README.md

 - install homebrew
 - install gpatch and opam on homebrew
 - install dune and ANSITerminal on opam
-- use command "make play" to run and "make test" for test cases
+- use command "make play" to run and "make test" to test

 ## Authors
 - Emmett Breen